 At the airport, we got picked up by the hotel boat (the only way to get out of the airport island) and FS felt much more personal than some other resorts.
 Both kids fell asleep and the staff accommodate us so they rested on the boat.

 The hotel arranged some stuffed stingrays and kid-sized robes along with some chocolates in our villa.
 The crib for the baby was waiting (my toddler has been in a regular bed since he was 1 so he used a sofa bed they prepared for him every night).
-They even set up a diaper genie for the baby which was incredibly hard not to stink up the room.
+They even set up a diaper genie for the baby which was incredible, we didn’t have to stink up the room.

 The resort offers only overwater bungalows and one giant land villa for parties.
 We stayed at one of the Diamond Villas with Mount Otemanu view without Pool.
 If I were to do it again I’d recommend getting a villa with a pool, especially with kiddos, because Bora Bora experiences strong currents more often than I would have imagined and we were actually barred from getting into the water from our deck during our entire stay (they also couldn’t do the floating breakfast because of it).